kyma-project/website/content/blog-posts/2021-11-23-release-notes-2.0/index.md

 ### ORY Oathkeeper without Dex

 With Kyma 2.0, the Dex component becomes deprecated.
 Therefore, ORY Oathkeeper will no longer use Dex to verify JWT tokens.
 Existing API Rules that have a JWT access strategy defined must be enriched with an individual **jwks_url** pointing to a custom OpenID Connect-compliant identity provider.

+### ORY components update

+As of the Kyma 2.0 release, we upgraded the following ORY components:

+- ORY Oathkeeper from 0.38.11 to 0.38.15
+- ORY Hydra from 1.8.5 to 1.10.7
+- ORY Hydra Maester from 0.0.21 to 0.0.24
+- ORY Oathkeeper Maester from 0.1.4 to 0.1.5

+See the official list of changes for [ORY Oathkeeper](https://github.com/ory/oathkeeper/releases/tag/v0.38.15-beta.1), [ORY Hydra](https://github.com/ory/hydra/releases/tag/v1.10.7), [ORY Hydra Maester](https://github.com/ory/hydra-maester/releases/tag/v0.0.24), [ORY Oathkeeper Maester](https://github.com/ory/oathkeeper-maester/releases/tag/v0.1.5).

 ## Serverless